Spencerx/fennek/README.md

 Devel & Research:
 * Run tests from a User perspective (Click buttons, follow links, and return results)
-* Diff reference images after each run allowing for pass/fail checks
+* Diff reference images from a former run allowing for pass/fail checks

 ## Overview